This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Other patients with the condition have varying symptoms that can’t be categorized as one type or another.
 Nearly all CP patients experience rigid and spastic muscles at least some of the time.

-Consequences of Spastic Muscles
+Complications of Spastic Muscles

 Controlling spasms and relaxing rigid muscles is an essential part of treatment for CP.
 Having overly toned muscles resulting in spasms and rigidity is uncomfortable and can even be very painful.

-Spasms can interfere with other types of treatment, like physical therapy and can prevent a person from being able to sleep at night.
+Spasms can interfere with other types of treatment, like physical therapy, and can prevent a person from being able to sleep at night.

 Sedation is the main side effect of most types of muscle relaxants.
 In addition to relaxing muscles, they tend to relax the brain.
 Operating machinery while on these drugs is discouraged.
 They may also cause skin rashes, nausea, and weakness.